Jafferson1/Jafferson1/README.md

 - Back-end with Java
 - Front-end Mobile with React Native
-- Front-end Web with AngularJS
+- Front-end Web with React and AngularJS
 - JavaScript
 - TypeScript
 - Git